andyymacck/Alice-in-Wonderland-RPG/README.md

 # Alice-in-Wonderland-RPG
-A satrical text based RPG of Alice in wonderland
+A text based RPG of Alice in wonderland